 How Do Federal Conspiracy Laws Work?

-There is a general federal conspiracy law, 18 U.S.C. §371, that the government uses for conspiracy to commit most types of crimes.
-However, there are also several specialized conspiracy laws that apply to specific crimes.
-In many cases, these particular laws carry much harsher penalties than the standard conspiracy charge.
+There is a general federal conspiracy law, 18 U.S.C. § 371, that the government uses for conspiracy to commit most types of crimes.
+However, there are also several unique conspiracy laws that apply to specific crimes.

 They include: